dapepe/microdb/README.md

-microdb - a minimalistic DB abstraction layer for MySQL and PostgreSQL
+MicroDB - a minimalistic DB abstraction layer for MySQL and PostgreSQL
 ======================================================================

 Example